maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 ```

 > [!note]
-> Data ingestion is the process of importing, transferring, loading, and processing data from various sources for immediate use or storage in a database.
+> Data ingestion is the process of fetching, transforming, loading, and processing data from various sources for immediate use or storage in a database.
 In our case, we're ingesting real-time transit data from a GTFS feed and storing it in Apache Ignite.

-> [!important]
-> **Checkpoint**: Before continuing, make sure you understand:
->
-> - The key requirements for real-time data ingestion
-> - The flow of data from GTFS to our Ignite database
-> - Why periodic scheduling is necessary for real-time monitoring

 ## Implementing the DataIngestionService

-Let's create a `DataIngestionService.java` file that implements this pipeline:
+Let's create a `IngestService.java` file that implements this pipeline:

 ```java
 package com.example.transit.service;